Seagate/cloudfuse/doc/cloudfuse_secure_decrypt.md

 ### Options inherited from parent commands

 ```
-      --config-file string      Configuration file to be encrypted / decrypted
+  -c, --config-file string      Configuration file to be encrypted / decrypted
       --disable-version-check   To disable version check that is performed automatically
-      --output-file string      Path and name for the output file
+  -o, --output-file string      Path and name for the output file
-      --passphrase string       Password to decrypt config file.
+  -p, --passphrase string       Password to decrypt config file.
 Can also be specified by env-variable CLOUDFUSE_SECURE_CONFIG_PASSPHRASE.
 ```

 ### SEE ALSO